CAPTAIN ROBERT S. MOHR, USCG

 COMMAND MASTER CHIEF

-Master Chief Derrio Foster assumed the duties as the Command Master Chief of the U.S. Coast Guard’s Surface Forces Logistics Center (SFLC) in June 2023.
-In this capacity, he will serve as the senior enlisted adviser to nearly 1,800 geographically dispersed Active Duty, Reserve, and Civilian personnel, including their families, as they provide world class naval engineering and logistics support to 242 cutters and over 1,800 boats.
+Master Chief Justin Stephen assumed duties as the Command Master Chief of the U.S. Coast Guard’s Surface Forces Logistics Center (SFLC) in May 2026.
+As the unit’s Command Silver Badge, Master Chief serves as the senior enlisted adviser to the nearly 1,800 geographically dispersed Active Duty, Reserve, and Civilian personnel attached within the unit.
+SFLC executes world class naval engineering and logistics support to 242 cutters and over 1,800 boats throughout the entire fleet.